Is The Bad Form Over?

 I propose Checkbox Jota.

 Gravenberch’s hit to go up again after Fulham’s deflating equalizer at the half was gorgeous, but also frustrating, because he clearly has the capability to be so much better, but often feels lost.
 Maybe the goal will help build his confidence.
-Trent’s freekick goal was one of those that you knew were going in if it hit the target, deadly and pinpoint accurate.
-It also gave the team a boost of much needed confidence.
+Trent’s free-kick goal was one of those that you knew was going in if it hit the target, deadly and pinpoint accurate.
+It also gave the team a boost of much-needed confidence.

-Which brings me to a couple of negatives, first of which is, indeed, confidence.
+Which brings me to a couple of negatives, the first of which is, indeed, confidence.

 Thus the first half felt unlucky, culminating in that disaster of a defensive showing leading to Fulham’s equalizer.
 Liverpool, again, appeared to dominate, only to fall to a series of awkward moments cascading towards a cheap goal given.
 Any one of those could have gone the other way, which is why it felt unlucky, but the entire sequence wouldn’t have happened in February because someone would have put a foot in or made the right foul before it really got dangerous.